Isaiah 40:3 ESV:

 Are you ready for Christmas?

 When do you begin your Christmas shopping?
 I usually start to pay attention to sales and prices the first week of November, making mental notes of what to get people.
 But I normally don’t begin the actual shopping until after Thanksgiving.
-And I know, some of you are thinking that’s late.
-Maybe.
+And I know, some of you are thinking that’s late, but I do make lists of what to get people first.
+When you have a list, life is already that much easier.
+There are so many people to count in – I usually need gifts for the younger kids, gifts for my brother and sister, gifts for my parents, and dog mom gifts for my group of friends!
+Sometimes it’s hard to choose the right thing, but sometimes you already have a vague idea in your head.
+It just helps to know who you haven’t sorted yet.
+As an example, this year I know I want to get my siblings something from Custom Photo Tapestry, but I usually wait till December to go ahead and purchase things.
 My brother would traditionally finish up his shopping on Christmas Eve.
 My late aunt would often say with a straight face that she considered herself behind if she wasn’t finished by the end of September!

 How about decorating?
 Is the tree(s) up?
 The lights?
 Stockings?
 Many of us have different traditions when it comes to getting the decorations ready, right?
-Some you had the tree up well before Thanksgiving.
+Some of you had the tree up well before Thanksgiving.
 Some of you do it after shopping on Black Friday.
 When I was a kid, we’d sometimes not get our real tree until two weeks before Christmas.
+Whenever you’re planning on decorating, I hope it all goes well.
+There are so many different decorations out there, so I’m always excited to see what my friends put up.
+Last year, one of my friends used a neon light saying “Merry Christmas”.
+That looked amazing.
+She said she created it at Neon Filter.
+It added so much light and color to the room.

 When we hear the question “Are you ready for Christmas?” we often think in term of presents, shopping and decor.
 But what about preparing your heart for Christmas?
 Wait… What?
 How do I prepare my heart for Christmas?
 I mean, Jesus has already come, so isn’t this verse about preparing the way for the Lord a little redundant?